Ngā Hekaheka: fungi with a Māori lens

-Rangatahi around Aotearoa are unearthing the hidden universe of fabulous fungi through a new book for students and teachers that combines Māori knowledge and science.
+Rangatahi (youth) around Aotearoa are unearthing the forgotten world of fungi through combining Māori knowledge and science.

 Ākonga (students) at Kura Kaupapa Māori are discovering mushrooms and their relatives through a new book called Ngā Hekaheka o Aotearoa (Fungi of New Zealand), which reconnects them with Māori knowledge about fungi.